RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 AWS has a good selection of Linux flavours (Ubuntu, Red Hat, SuSE and Debian) that can run on either x86_64 or aarch64/ARM64 architecture.
 For example we may use a t2.nano instance (free) on aarch64 architecture that runs Ubuntu to compile an exploit (for a target that runs Ubuntu on aarch64).

-Sometimes it's important that the exact OS version matches.
-In this case we pick the same architecture and _any_ Linux OS and then use Docker on that system to run the correct OS to compile our exploit.
+Sometimes it's required that the OS version for compiling the exploit is an exact match to the target OS & architecture.
+In this case we Ubuntu OS on the same architecture as the target and then use Docker to run the target's OS inside Ubuntu.

-For example we may want to compile and test an exploit for Centos7 for aarch64.
+For example we may want to compile and test an exploit for Centos7 on aarch64.
 We would spin up an AWS aarch64 instance on Ubuntu, install Docker and run Centos7:
 ```console
 [root@ip-172-22-17-199 ~]# uname -m    # AWS Instance running Ubuntu on aarch64
 aarch64